To apply for scholarships at Uppsala University you must be a full-time student and meet the specific requirements stated.

 Research scholarships and certain travel scholarships have different selection criteria and processes.

-When all scholarship awards are decided upon, every applicant will receive an email to the email address stated in the application.
-The applicants can then log in and see under the tab “Holding of scholarships” if they have been awarded a scholarship or not.
-If you have been awarded a scholarship, you can also read the contents of the decision.
+When all scholarship awards have been decided upon, each applicant will receive an email sent to the email address stated in their application.
+The applicants can then log in and check under the tab “Holding of scholarships” whether or not they have been awarded any scholarships.
+If you have been awarded a scholarship, you can read the contents of the decision.

 Decisions regarding scholarship granting cannot be appealed.

-When the granting of scholarships is made the scholarship amount for the current term will be paid, so you don't need to monitor the scholarship the term you receive it.
-The money will be transferred to the bank account stated in your application.
+When the granting of scholarships is done the scholarship amount for the current semester will be paid.
+The money will be transferred to the bank account stated in your application and will reach your account within approximately a month of the decision.

-For research and travel grants, you use a requisition form for obtaining the funds.
+For research and travel grants, you make a requisition to obtain the funds.